Schedule of Readings & Assignments

 Sep 16: Early America, Food, and Households

 - HAE, 33–55 (2: Food and the Founding).
-Continuing our emphasis on food and identity, this chapter covers how capitalism and food were central to shaping early American identity.
+Continuing our thinking about food and identity, this chapter covers how capitalism and food were central to shaping early American identity.
 Both this chapter and the other reading emphasize the importance of capitalist markets, food production, and the development of cookbooks as a way of cultivating an American cuisine (and identity).

 - Keith Stavely and Kathleen Fitzgerald, America’s Founding Food (4: Cookbooks and Commerce), 120–147.
 Even though not clearly marked, there are two distinct parts to this reading.

-- SKIM the first part (to 129), which explains the capitalist logic of food production in the late 1700s and early 1800s, and how central food was to economic growth.
+- SKIM BUT DON’T SKIP the first part (to 129), which explains the capitalist logic of food production in the late 1700s and early 1800s, and how central food was to economic growth.
+This is important background knowledge to have, but don’t sweat the details.

-- The second part (129+) shows how early cookbooks start reflect the cultural changes underway during that time.
+- The second part (129+) shows how early cookbooks start reflect the cultural changes underway during that time, and to some extent become drivers of those changes as well.

-- Both complement the HAE reading with considerable more detail about the role of women in managing food, the household, and shaping American foodways.
+- This reading complements the HAE reading with considerable more detail about the role of women in managing food, the household, and shaping American foodways.

 Reading Reflection